 Many people including babies to elderly benefit from chiropractic.
 The results vary from person to person, depending on individual health and physiology.
 The results depend on a variety of factors such as what other medical care you receive, lifestyle changes you make, and so on.

 The first step is to come into our office and meet with Dr. Natalie Meiri.
 She will perform a consultation, physical examination and possibly recommend x-rays or lab work.
 It is at that time that she may advise you as to whether or not you are a candidate for Chiropractic care.

 10. How do I get started with chiropractic care?

-Contact our North Palm Beach office for further information on the 10 Frequently Asked Questions About Chiropractic.
+Contact our West Palm Beach office for further information on the 10 Frequently Asked Questions About Chiropractic.
 We will be glad to schedule an appointment for you as well.
 You may phone us at 561-253-8984.